Blog

 Here’s a tool to determine whether you’re a covered entity:

+HIPAA regulations include de-identification standards that require removing or coding identifiers so individuals cannot be re-identified.
 HIPAA certification has additional standards to protect PII from re-identification.
-If a code replaces an identifier, it cannot be obtained from information related to the individual.
+If a code replaces an identifier, it cannot be derived from information related to the individual.
 It is also not permissible to disclose the method used to obtain the codes.
-For example, you cannot use the initials of a person’s name to code their data since the initials are obtained from the name.
+For example, you cannot use the initials of a person’s name to code their data since the initials are directly obtained from the name.

 List of HIPAA identifiers